Absence of bubbling phenomena for non convex anisotropic nearly umbilical and quasi Einstein hypersurfaces: Notation, preliminaries and strategy of the proof

 In particular, for every $q \in \Sigma$ the geodesic ball $B^g_R(q)$ is contained in the chart, and $\Sigma$ can be covered with $N$ such geodesic balls, where $N$ is a natural number depending on $n$, $L$, $R$. \end{lemma}

-\begin{remark} As shown in \cite[Section 2.1-2.3]{Daniel}, if $\Sigma$ satisfies a volume constraint and an $L^p$-control on the second fundamental form, then we can find positive constants $L$ and $R$ depending on $c_0$, $n$ and $p$ such that Lemma \ref{GraphChartLem} applies.
-This control can be realized in our case.
-Indeed a control on the anisotropic second fundamental form implies a control on the isotropic one, as shown in \cite[Proposition 3.3]{GiofDeR}.
+\begin{remark} As shown in \cite[Section 2.1-2.3]{Daniel}, if $\Sigma$ satisfies \eqref{assumptionn} with $p>n$, then we can find positive constants $L$ and $R$ depending on $c_0$, $n$ and $p$ such that: for every $q \in \Sigma$ there exists a graph parametrization $\phi_q$ around $q$ with width $R>0$, such that $u_q$ is an L-Lipschitz function.
+In particular Lemma \ref{GraphChartLem} applies.
+This control can be realized also in the anisotropic case.
+Indeed condition \eqref{assumption} implies condition \eqref{assumptionn}, as shown in \cite[Proposition 3.3]{GiofDeR}.
 Although \cite[Proposition 3.3]{GiofDeR} is stated requiring the convexity assumption, one can easily check in its proof that the lower bound estimate

 works also in the non convex setting.
 The convexity assumption is just needed in the proof of the upper bound $\|S_F \|_{L^p(\Sigma)} \leq C(1+\|\Sdot_F\|_{L^p(\Sigma)})$. \end{remark}